SN4 Validator Setup

 Validator Prerequisites

-• Basic compute resources (any cpu server)
+- Basic compute resources (any AMD-SNP enabled CPU server)

 Validator Installation

-1. Setup Validator CPU Server
+1. Set Up the Validator CPU Server

 2. Environment Setup